 Craig Jackson is Chief Policy Analyst at Indiana University's Center for Applied Cybersecurity Research (CACR), where his research interests include risk management, information security program development and governance, legal and regulatory regimes’ impact on information security, and identity management.

-Scott Russell is the current Postdoctoral Fellow in Information Security Law & Policy at the Indiana University Center for Applied Cybersecurity Research.
+Scott Russell is a Senior Policy Analyst at the Indiana University Center for Applied Cybersecurity Research.
+Scott was previously the Postdoctoral Fellow in Information Security Law & Policy.
 Scott’s work thus far has emphasized private sector cybersecurity best practices, data aggregation and the First and Fourth Amendments, and cybercrime in international law.
 Scott studied Computer Science and History at the University of Virginia and received his J.D. from the Indiana University, Maurer School of Law.

 Zalak Shah is a Systems Analyst at Indiana University’s Center for Applied Cybersecurity Research (CACR).
 He did his undergrad in Computer Engineering from Gujarat Technological University, India and has completed his master’s in Information Assurance from Northeastern University, Boston.
 During his master’s he did his co-op as a Digital Forensic Analyst with Massachusetts Attorney General’s Office where, he has worked on various cybercrime related cases.